Somnius/shadowrealms-ai/docs/README.md

 3. Update the main README if it's a major document
 4. Follow Markdown best practices
 5. Include examples and code snippets where relevant
+6. Consider if it should be consolidated into an existing category

 ## 🔗 External Resources